Cricket Is More Than a Game for Filipinas in Hong Kong

 The Divas give Alumbro something to look forward to during the domestic drudgery of the working week.
 “We might be bruised from our games, but on Monday we’re already discussing the next match,” she says, “Each game gives us the motivation to do better next time.”

-Such motivation has seen them top Hong Kong’s Development League—a tournament for amateur cricketers—two years running.
+Such motivation has seen them top Hong Kong’s Development League—a tournament for amateur women cricketers—two years running.
 That success in turn has generated enough interest among the migrant worker community for the establishment of a second team, the SCC Pinay.

 Now they’re aiming to move up to more competitive leagues.
 In December some of the Divas also hope to take their talents back to the Philippines, where there are proposals to organize an international cricket series with a Philippines national women’s team competing against countries from the region.
 Kulkarni said some members of the Divas will likely be trying out for the national squad.